konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 ## <a name="new-old" style="text-decoration: none; pointer-events: none;">EXTRA: Familiar Information and New/Old Information

-A once popular way of teaching the difference between は/が was through the concept of "new information" (新情報) and "old information" (旧情報), but this idea is not used in Noda's original book.
+A once popular way of teaching the difference between は/が was through the concept of "new information" (新情報) and "old information" (旧情報), but this idea is not explicitly taught in Noda's original book.
 I have decided to name Noda's concept as "familiar information".
 Notice that we did not talk about "old" or "new information" when we discussed what elements become topics, but only about what is "familiar information" and "not familiar information".
 These two concepts are related, but distinct from each other.

 As 上林 (1988) points out, the definition of this new/old distinction has never been made rigorously clear and does not entirely describe functions of は/が if we simply define old information in the same way that we define familiar information.
 Noda brings up familiar information only to describe tendencies regarding topicalization, not to differentiate between functions of は and が.